Geometric Manin's Conjecture for Fano 3-Folds: Proof of Theorem

 \subsection{Blow-ups of $\mathbb{P}^1 \times \mathbb{P}^2$}

-Below, we state some preliminary results about free curves on blow-ups $X$ of $\mathbb{P}^1\times \mathbb{P}^2$ along a smooth curve.
+For several Picard rank $3$ cases, we will require the following results about free curves on blow-ups $X$ of $\mathbb{P}^1\times \mathbb{P}^2$ along a smooth curve.
 We let $\pi_i : X\rightarrow \mathbb{P}^i$ be the composition of the blow-up map and corresponding projection.
 Note that since $X$ is Fano, points of intersection between $c$ and any $\mathbb{P}^2$-fiber of the first projection must be linearly general.

 \begin{lem} Let $X$ be a smooth Fano blow-up of $\mathbb{P}^1\times \mathbb{P}^2$ along a curve $c$ of bidegree $(d_1, d_2)$ with each $d_i > 0$.
-It follows that the $c\subset \mathbb{P}^1\times \mathbb{P}^2 \xrightarrow{\pi_2} \mathbb{P}^2$ is an embedding, and that the monodromy group of $c\subset \mathbb{P}^1\times \mathbb{P}^2 \xrightarrow{\pi_1} \mathbb{P}^1$ is the full symmetric group whenever $d_1 \leq 3$ or $X$ is general in its deformation class. \end{lem}
+It follows that the $c\subset \mathbb{P}^1\times \mathbb{P}^2 \xrightarrow{\pi_2} \mathbb{P}^2$ is an embedding, and that the monodromy group of $c\subset \mathbb{P}^1\times \mathbb{P}^2 \xrightarrow{\pi_1} \mathbb{P}^1$ is the full symmetric group whenever $d_1 \leq 2$ or $X$ is general in its deformation class. \end{lem}

 \begin{proof} First observe that because $X$ is Fano, each fiber of $\pi_2$ may meet $c$ with multiplicity at most one.
-Then, for the same reason, the ramification points of $\pi_1|_c$ must have valency 2.
-Otherwise, the tangent line to $c\subset \mathbb{P}^1 \times \mathbb{P}^2$ would be contained in a fiber of $\pi_1$ and meet $c$ with multiplicity $\geq 3$, contradicting that $X$ is Fano.
-If two ramification points of $\pi_1|_c$ lie in the same fiber of $\pi_1$, $X$ is both not general and $d_1 \geq 4$.
-We invoke Theorem \ref{Monodromy} to finish our proof. \end{proof}
+We invoke Theorem \ref{monodromy del Pezzo main result} to finish our proof. \end{proof}

-When $X$ is a blow up of $\mathbb{P}^1 \times \mathbb{P}^2$, we often use the following basis for $N_1(X) = \mathbb{Z}l_1 \oplus \mathbb{Z} l_2 \oplus \mathbb{Z} e$.
+When $X$ is a blow up of $\mathbb{P}^1 \times \mathbb{P}^2$, we often use the following basis for $N_1(X) = \mathbb{R}l_1 \oplus \mathbb{R} l_2 \oplus \mathbb{R} e$.
 We let $l_1$ be the class of a fiber of $X$ over $\mathbb{P}^2$, $l_2$ be the class of a general line in a $\mathbb{P}^2$-fiber of $X$ over $\mathbb{P}^1$, and $e$ be the exceptional curve of the blow up.
 This notation is used the following four lemmas.

 \begin{lem} Suppose $\pi : X\rightarrow \mathbb{P}^1 \times \mathbb{P}^2$ realizes a smooth Fano threefold $X$ as the blow up of $\mathbb{P}^1\times \mathbb{P}^2$ along a curve $c$ of bidegree $(d_1,d_2)$ with each $d_i >0$.
 Then $\overline{NE}(X)$ has three extreme rays, two of which are always $e$ and $l_1-e$.
 The third extreme ray is either $l_2 -e$ ($d_1 =1$), $l_2 -2e$ ($2\leq d_1 \leq 4$), or $2l_2 -5e$ ($d_1 =5$). \end{lem} \begin{proof} This follows directly from \cite{matsuki1995weyl}.
 Note that by \cite{mori1981classification} and Lemma \ref{blow-up numbers}, the anticanonical degree of the blown up curve in $\mathbb{P}^1 \times \mathbb{P}^2$ is at most 14 whenever $X$ does not have deformation type $3.3, 3.5, 3.7$, implying our degree bound on $d_1$. \end{proof}